ece-student/Team-16/docs/lab1/lab1.md

 Here is how the robot navigates:

- * The robot would start at the center of the square and move outward to make the square.
+ * It would start at the center of the square and move outward to make the square.

  * It would travel one second outward from the center to one of the sides of the square.